filecoin-project/filecoin-docs/docs/mine/lotus/custom-storage-layout.md

 ## Updating locations

-If you wish to move data from one location to a different one you should follow the instructions in the [Miner lifecycle guide](miner-lifecycle.md#changing-storage-locations).
+To move data from one location to another, follow the instructions in the [Miner lifecycle guide](miner-lifecycle.md#changing-storage-locations).

-If you wish to fully remove one location you have to edit the `storage.json` manually and re-start your miner.
+To fully remove one location, edit the `storage.json` manually and re-start your miner.